duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_displaying.md

 <!--
 <h2 class='summary' moreat='spice_displaying#templates'>Spice template options</h2>
 <div markdown="1" class="summary-text">
-Allows you to explicitly disable or enable features of a template, as well as specify any sub-templates when applicable (e.g., the `content` feature of the `'info'` template).
+Allows you to explicitly disable or enable features of a template, as well as specify any sub-templates when applicable (e.g., the `content` feature of the `info` template).
 Depending on the templates being used, the features will vary.
-For example, the `'info'` template doesn't have a `brand` feature, so attempting to enable or disable that feature will have no effect.
+For example, the `info` template doesn't have a `brand` feature, so attempting to enable or disable that feature will have no effect.
 </div>
 -->